tiominpara12114/music1990s/README.md

-MTV played a central role in music culture in the 1990s, shaping trends, launching careers, and influencing fashion and youth culture.
+Latin music experienced a surge in popularity in the 1990s, with artists like Ricky Martin, Shakira, and Selena crossing over to the mainstream market.